-During the year ended 31 March 2018, there was a fatal accident at a construction site for renovation and plumbing works for external walls at one of our project sites, whereby two workers of the Group's sub contractors were seriously injured in the course of setting up the scaffolding (the "Fatal Accident").
-As a result of the Fatal Accident, one worker was certified dead at the hospital, while the other has been on sick leave since then.
-The said Fatal Accident resulted in criminal litigations brought against the Group and the relevant employing subcontractor, such legal proceeding is ongoing as at the date of this report, the next hearing is fixed on 18 November 2019.
+During the year ended 31 March 2018, there was a fatal accident at a construction site for renovation and plumbing works for external walls at one of our project sites, whereby two workers of the Group's subcontractor were seriously injured in the course of setting up the scaffolding (the "Fatal Accident").
+As a result of the Fatal Accident, one worker was certified dead at the hospital, while the other was on sick leave since then.
+The said Fatal Accident resulted in criminal litigations brought against the Group and the relevant employing subcontractor.
+The trial of the case was commenced in the court in November 2019.
+During the trial, after discussion with the senior officials of the Labour Department and the Government Counsel in the Department of Justice, the Prosecution agreed not to continue with the prosecution of the Group and the relevant employing subcontractor.

 For the employees' compensation, the Group has paid approximately HK\$1,021,000 to the family member of the said deceased employee.
 For the common law personal injuries claim, the Group is in the process of negotiating settlement with the family of the deceased and legal proceedings have not yet commenced.
-The Directors consider that the liabilities arisen from the Fatal Accident may be covered by insurance taken out for the relevant construction project or may be partially or fully reimbursed from the subcontractor pursuant to the relevant subcontractor agreement, subject to the final judgment of the relevant criminal and civil litigations and the enforcement of contract terms and/or judgment against the subcontractor.
+The Directors believe that the liabilities arisen from the Fatal Accident will be covered by insurance taken out for the relevant construction project or may be partially or fully reimbursed from the subcontractor pursuant to the relevant subcontractor agreement, based on the result of the relevant civil litigations and the enforcement of contract terms and/or judgment against the subcontractor.